IBM/node-red-tensorflowjs/README.md

     > **NOTE**: _Currently, the installation of the `@tensorflow/tfjs-node` dependency [requires Python 2.7]((https://github.com/tensorflow/tfjs/tree/master/tfjs-node#windows--mac-os-x-requires-python-27)).
 Bindings will not properly install with Python 3.x._
     >

-If it is running, you will then need to restart Node-RED for the newly installed nodes to be recognized.
+If it is running, you will then need to stop and restart Node-RED for the newly installed nodes to be recognized.

 ### Import the Node-RED flow

 Once installed the node can be added and used in the flow of your Node-RED application.
 To import the flows available in this repo:

-1. Start your Node-RED application
+1. Make sure Node-RED is running
 1. Open a browser and go to your Node-RED Editor
 1. Click on the Node-RED Menu
 1. Click on **Import**